pivotal-bank/scripts/README.md

 ## Scripts to deploy everything
 **PLEASE NOTE**
-* Before running these scripts, open setVars.sh and edit the line for BASE_DIR, point this at the location where you have Spring Boot Trader cloned.
+* Before running these scripts, open ```setVars.sh``` and edit the line for BASE_DIR, point this at the location where you have Spring Boot Trader cloned.
 * After running script 1, go into Apps Manager and configure the location of the backing Github Configuration.

 These scripts are numbered, just run them in the logical order of numbering from script 1 all the way to script 3 :)

 ### 1_createService.sh
 This script creates PCF Services from the marketplace - specifically an instance of MySQL, ConfigServer, ServiceDiscovery and CircuitBreaker.
 It chooses which services and service plans to create by reading a file called ```PCFServices.list```
-It won't fail or re-build these services if they already exist in the space with the same name.
+It won't fail or re-build these services if they already exist in the CF space with the same name.
 Run the corresponding delete script first if you want a clean start (see below).

 To execute simply run: